Michigan State Law Review

-The Michigan State Law Review is a law review published by students at Michigan State University College of Law.
-It is the flagship journal of the school and it publishes five issues per year.
-According to the Washington & Lee Law Journal Ranking, Michigan State Law Review was the 48th highest-ranked flagship legal journal in 2022, a dramatic increase from its ranking of 332rd in 2003.
+The Michigan State Law Review is an American law review published by students at Michigan State University College of Law.
+In the 2024, Washington & Lee School of Law ranking of law reviews, the Michigan State Law Review was ranked 56th among “flagship” print American law journals with a score of 18.11 out of 100, 39th for “impact,” and per W&L Law, the journal is ranked 68th among all student-edited, print, English law journals, a dramatic increase from its ranking of 332nd in 2003.
 The journal hosts an annual academic conference of global legal experts with past events covering issues such as autonomous vehicles, quantitative legal analysis, civil rights, and intellectual property.
 Professor David Blankfein-Tabachnick has served as Faculty Advisor of the journal since his appointment in 2016.
 In 2018, the journal began publishing an annual "Visionary Article Series," which features the work of one prominent legal scholar per year.

 Michigan State Law Review has published the works of numerous legal scholars, such as Robert Post, a legal scholar and former dean of Yale Law School, Mark Lemley, a professor at Stanford Law School and renowned intellectual property scholar, Scott L. Kafker, a justice on the Supreme Judicial Court of Massachusetts, and Nathalie Martin, professor of consumer and bankruptcy law at University of New Mexico School of Law.
 The journal has also published the scholarship of Dennis Archer, a former Michigan Supreme Court justice and an alumnus of the school.

 History

 Prior to the founding of the Michigan State Law Review, the school published a periodical known as The Brief Case.
 Although this was met with approval, potential authors who were unaffiliated with the school requested to be published.
 In response, a law review was established.
 The Michigan State Law Review, then known as the Detroit Law Review, released its first publication in June 1931.
 At the time, the school was known as the Detroit College of Law.
-After seven years, the Detroit Law Review ceased publication in 1938, but was brought back for three issues during the 1947-48 academic year.
+After seven years, the Detroit Law Review ceased publication in 1938, but was brought back for three issues during the 1947–48 academic year.
 Following another hiatus, the journal was revived in 1975.

-In conjunction with the school's integration into Michigan State University, the journal went through a series of name changes: Detroit College of Law Review (1975-1995), Detroit College of Law at Michigan State University Law Review (1995-1999), The Law Review of Michigan State University, Detroit College of Law (1999-2003), Michigan State DCL Law Review (2003-2003), and Michigan State Law Review (2003–present).
+In conjunction with the school's integration into Michigan State University, the journal went through a series of name changes: Detroit College of Law Review (1975–1995), Detroit College of Law at Michigan State University Law Review (1995–1999), The Law Review of Michigan State University, Detroit College of Law (1999–2003), Michigan State DCL Law Review (2003-2003), and Michigan State Law Review (2003–present).